A red tongue

 Mouth sores are normal, and usually happen as a result of trauma such as accidentally biting your tongue or scalding it.
 As your tongue heals you might notice some bumps or sores, but these are normal and should not be a cause for concern.

 Canker sores can cause your mouth and tongue to have sores.
 These can be very painful, especially if you eat acidic or salty foods.
 For the most part, these should not be a cause for concern, and canker sores usually go away after a few days.

-However, if you notice some unusual sores, bumps, or growths on your tongue that seem to last for weeks, it would be a good idea to get in touch with your doctor.
+However, if you “read” your tongue and noted some unusual sores, bumps, or growths that seem to last for weeks, it would be a good idea to get in touch with your doctor.
 Mouth sores that don’t heal can be a sign of oral cancer.